SidhantPuntambekar/team-cyberhood-1/README.md

-# Code for HACU VI
+# Code for HACKCU VI

 __Team Cyberhood: A project by Kieran Zylstra, Earl Potters, Sidhant Puntambekar, and Arjun Laksmi Narasiman__